 Norton VPN’s policies are also problematic:

 - Subscription prices skyrocket after the initial phase

 - The refund policy is convoluted and difficult

 - They collect lots of data (a far cry from a zero-logs VPN).

 Features offered by the product (including vital ones like an automatic kill switch) are only available for certain operating systems, further complicating the decision-making process.

 Despite its pedigree and usability, we can’t really recommend this particular VPN.
 But don’t worry.
 There are some excellent alternatives available.

 Alternatives to Norton Secure VPN

-For more info on our top recommendations, see our report on the Best VPN Services.
+For more info on our top recommendations, see our list of the best VPNs.

 This Norton VPN review was last updated on May 30, 2023, with new info.